-The most important thing to remember when looking at abrasion test results is that higher figures represent a greater loss of surface rubber which means that there is a lower resistance to abrasion.
-Conversely, the lower the figure the better the wear resistance.
+The most important thing to remember when looking at abrasion test results is that higher figures represent a greater loss of surface rubber.
+This means that there is a lower resistance to abrasion.
+Conversely, the lower the figure, the better the wear resistance.

-What to watch for: The technical datasheets provided by manufacturers and traders will almost invariably show the minimum standard demanded by a particular test.
-Unless stated otherwise, the data shown does not reflect the actual performance achieved during the test.
-In other words, not the expected level of performance.
-This shortcoming applies to the data shown within the vast majority of technical datasheets provided by suppliers.
+The technical datasheets provided by manufacturers and traders will almost invariably show the minimum standard demanded by a particular test.
+Unless stated otherwise, the data shown does not reflect the actual performance achieved during the test, or, in other words, not the expected level of performance.
+This fact applies to the data shown within the vast majority of technical datasheets provided by suppliers.

-Heat Resistance
+Heat resistance

 Of all the demands placed on industrial conveyor belts, heat is widely regarded as the most unforgiving and damaging.
-High temperature materials and working environments cause an acceleration of the ageing process that results in a hardening and cracking of the rubber covers.
+High temperature materials and working environments (especially those found within the cement industry) cause an acceleration of the ageing process that results in a hardening and cracking of the rubber covers.